chrisdone/website/posts/portals.markdown

 Another motivation is simply UX-based, which is that I run a lot of commands at work that spit out a bunch of useless output.
-Like Terraform, Cabal, GHC, etc. Most of the output is not of interest, but occasionally, one does one to read the output.
+Like Terraform, Cabal, GHC, etc. Most of the output is not of interest, but occasionally, one does want to read the output.

 Example, below: